Margaux-Armfield/stop_detector/README.md

 ### Intended Use

-This app is intended to be used to aid in analysis of movement data from animal geotags.
+This app is intended to aid in analysis of movement data from animal geotags.

 Stop detection can be useful for a number of conservation interests, as a "long stop" can indicate than an animals has: